Report a problem

 The options are:

-- Monitor as part of the safety inspections programme as the current risk is not sufficient to require repair at this time
+- Monitor as part of the safety inspections programme when the current risk is not sufficient to require repair at this time.

 Tracking your report

-If you have reported the problem through our Customer Centre on 01273 29 29 29, you can always call for an update.
-Please leave enough time for our staff to have investigated and reported back their findings.
+If you have reported the problem through our customer centre by phoning 01273 29 29 29, you can phone back for an update.
+Leave enough time for our staff to investigate and report back their findings.